091500/gearblynk/README.md

-## GearBlynk - standalone app and widget for Samsung Gear S3 smartwatch series
+## GearBlynk - standalone app and widget for Samsung smartwatch series

 Imagine you could control any of your Blynk running device from your wrist.
 Now it is possible with GearBlynk app!